 The original instructional framework was created in 2012 and was tested in collaboration with teachers, school leaders, and union representatives.
 It guides the district’s curricula aligned to state standards.

-Since then, the district has gathered additional feedback from all stakeholders and updated the Instructional Framework Rubric to reflect educator moves that support student learning and engagement in rigorous tasks for use starting in the 2020-21 school year.
+Since then, the district has gathered additional feedback from all stakeholders and updated the Instructional Framework Rubric to further reflect educator moves that support student learning and engagement in rigorous tasks.

 These resources provide some of the research and district context related to the Instructional Framework Rubric’s focus on effective teaching.
 While not an exhaustive literature review, we hope this provides an entry point for reading.

 Baltimore City Board of School Commissioners (2019).
 ADA: Equity.
 Baltimore, MD: Author.
 Available: http://go.boarddocs.com/mabe/bcpss/Board.nsf/goto?open&id=BLQTCN76BED4